 Although historically there has been extensive oil exploration in the area, with respect to diamond potential, the Liege property is still in the early stages of exploration.
-In addition, the results of current exploration completed by Shear Minerals Ltd. have shown the Legend Property contains a number of geophysical targets that warrant further investigation.
+In addition, the results of current exploration completed by Shear Minerals Ltd. have shown the Liege Property contains a number of geophysical targets that warrant further investigation.
+This illustrates the significant potential of Buffalo Head Craton and the Liege property to host kimberlites.
 A systematic follow-up exploration program, including ground checking, ground geophysical surveys (magnetics and EM, possible gravity) and drilling, is warranted to search for diamondiferous kimberlites.
-This illustrates the significant potential of Buffalo Head Craton and the Legend property to host kimberlites.
-The following exploration program is therefore recommended:

-For the Legend property, future exploration should be conducted in two stages and consist of the following:
+For the Liege property, future exploration should be conducted in two stages and consist of the following:

 Stage 1: Conduct an aggressive summer program that includes a ground checking program to identify anomalies caused by culture.
 This program should be accompanied by or followed with a ground geophysical program to evaluate the existing medium to high priority geophysical anomalies.
 In addition, a compilation of all available indicator sampling data in conjunction with RadarSat, DEM and airborne geophysical data leading to a structural interpretation should be completed for the property.
+A test ground gravity survey is recommended over seismic Target A. This method may be used over other targets if proven successful.
 The estimated cost of the Stage 1 program including the data compilation, fieldwork, geophysics, processing and interpretation is \$200,000, plus GST.

-TABLE 6

-RECOMMENDED 2005-2006 PROGRAM AND BUDGET
+TABLE 6 RECOMMENDED 2005-2006 PROGRAM AND BUDGET LIEGE PROPERTY

-LEGEND PROPERTY

-ITEM DESCRIPTION COST Stage 1 · 1 Full data compilation and structural interpretation; including LandSat, RadarSat, DEM and available all geophysical data \$30,000 2 Ground truthing existing geophysical anomalies (\$20,000) and 15 ground geophysical surveys at \$10,000 per target \$170,000 Total Stage 1 Project Costs, Excluding GST \$200,000 Stage 2 1 Conduct an eight hole reverse circulation drilling program at an estimated cost of \$50,000 per drillhole; if six holes are not drilled cost per drillhole will increase \$400,000 circulation Stage 2 drilling program is \$400,000 plus GST.

-Total Stages 1 and 2 Project Costs, Excluding GST
+ITEM DESCRIPTION COST Stage 1 1 Full data compilation and structural interpretation; including LandSat, RadarSat, DEM and available all geophysical data \$30,000 2 Ground truthing existing geophysical anomalies (\$20,000) and 8 ground geophysical surveys at \$10,000 per target.
+Test ground gravity survey over seismic anomaly A. \$120,000 Total Sta \$150,000 Stage 2 1 Conduct an six hole reverse circulation drilling program at an estimated cost of \$50,000 per drillhole; if six holes are not drilled cost per drillhole will increase Total Stages 1 and 2 Project Costs, Excluding GST \$450,000

-Stage 2: Conduct a water well or reverse circulation drilling program of eight kimberlite targets within Shear's Legend Property.
+Stage 2: Conduct a water well or reverse circulation drilling program of six kimberlite targets within Shear's Liege Property.
 The development of all targets will depend upon the Stage 1 exploration program.
-The estimated cost to conduct an eight hole reverse
+The estimated cost to conduct an eight hole reverse circulation Stage 2 drilling program is \$300,000 plus GST.

-The total estimated cost of the recommended first stage of exploration for Shear's Legend Property, not including any drilling, is \$200,000, plus GST.
+The total estimated cost of the recommended first and second stages of exploration for Shear's Legend Property, not including any drilling, is \$450,000, plus GST.